Vladimir Batagelj: Education and career

 Vladimir Batagelj completed his Ph.D. at the University of Ljubljana in 1986 under the direction of Tomaž Pisanski.

 He stayed at the University of Ljubljana as a professor until his retirement, where he was a professor of sociology and statistics, while also being a chair of the Department of Sociology of the Faculty of Social Sciences.
 As visiting professor, he was taught at the University of Pittsburgh (1990-91) and at the University of Konstanz (2002).
 He was also a member of editorial boards of two journals: Informatica and Journal of Social Structure.

 His work has been cited over 11000 times.

 His book Exploratory Social Network Analysis with Pajek on blockmodeling, coauthored with Wouter de Nooy and Andrej Mrvar, is Batagelj's most cited work and has over 3300 citations.
 The book was translated into Chinese and Japanese.
 The revised and expanded third edition has been published by Cambridge University Press.

-He is particularly known for his work on Pajek, a freely available software for analysis and visualization of large networks.

-Batagelj began work on Pajek in 1996 with Andrej Mrvar, who was then his PhD student.

 In 1975, 11 years before completing his PhD, Batagelj published a solo paper in Communications of the ACM.

 Batagelj authored more than 20 textbooks in Slovenian, covering topics like TeX, combinatorics and discrete mathematics.

 He has also written extensively in the Slovenian popular science journal Presek.

 Batagelj has advised 9 Ph.D. students.

+Pajek

+Batagelj is particularly known for his work on Pajek, a freely available software for analysis and visualization of large networks.
+He began work on Pajek in 1996 with Andrej Mrvar, who was then his PhD student.